Richard Lowther (1532–1608): Captivity of Mary Queen of Scots

 In the course of her flight to the Solway, after her defeat at the battle of Langside in May 1568, Mary Queen of Scots sent a letter to Lowther asking whether he could ensure her safety.
 He returned an evasive answer, but added that if in the meanwhile the Queen of Scots were forced to enter England he would protect her.
 On the evening of 16 May Mary landed in an open fishing-boat at Workington.
 The news spread rapidly, and on the next evening Lowther, with an escort of neighbouring gentry, conveyed her to Carlisle Castle.
 There she held for several days in succession a little court, and received, among others, the Earl of Northumberland, who claimed the custody of her person in right of his office as lord warden, and by authority of the council of York.

 Lowther refused to give up Mary, and a violent altercation ensued.
+Northumberland offered "great threatenings".
 Lowther, however, had a band of soldiers to back him, and Mary remained in his hands.
 A few days later he permitted the Duke of Norfolk to hold an interview with her.
 Lowther was heavily fined in the Star Chamber for allowing Norfolk and Mary to meet, and before the end of May he was relieved of his charge of the fugitive by Sir Francis Knollys and Lord Scrope.
 When, however, the Queen of Scots left Carlisle on 13 July for Bolton Castle, Lowther Hall was chosen by Knollys as her first sleeping-place.